sfomuseum/go-edtf/README.md

 * In every `level(N)` package there are individual `_test.go` files for each feature.
 * In every `level(N)` package there is a `tests.go` file that defines input values and expected response values defined as `tests.TestResult` instances.
 * The `tests.TestResult` instance, its options and its methods are defined in the `tests` package.
 It implements a `TestDate` method that most of the individual `_test.go` files invoke.

+## Reporting Bugs and Issues

+There might still be bugs, implementation gotchas or other issues.
+If you encounter any of these [please report them here](https://github.com/sfomuseum/go-edtf/issues).

 ## See also